brandonleekramer/tidyorgs/README.md

 The `tidyorgs` package provides several functions that help standardize messy text data for organizational analysis.
-More specifically, the package’s two core functions `detect_orgs()` and `email_to_orgs()` standardize organizations from across the academic, business, government and nonprofit sectors based on unstructured text and email domains.
-The package is intended to support linkage across multiple datasets, bibliometric analysis, and sector classification for social, economic, and policy analysis. **NOTE: Currently, the package only supports detection of academic institutions, but we are expanding into business, government, and nonprofit sectors soon.**
+More specifically, the package’s two core sets of functions `detect_{sector}()` and `email_to_orgs()` standardize organizations from across the academic, business, government and nonprofit sectors based on unstructured text and email domains.
+The package is intended to support linkage across multiple datasets, bibliometric analysis, and sector classification for social, economic, and policy analysis.

 ### Matching organizations with the `detect_orgs()` function

-The `detect_orgs()` functions detects patterns in messy text data and then standardizes them into organizations based on a curated dictionary.
+The `detect_{sector}()` functions detects patterns in messy text data and then standardizes them into organizations based on a curated dictionary.
 For example, messy bio information scraped from GitHub can be easily codified so that statistical analysis can be done on academic users.

+#### `detect_academic()`

 ``` r
 library(tidyverse)